 (b) on how to design and operate public-private partnerships that contribute to sustainable development and will lead to more “People-first” projects (i.e. projects that not only deliver value for money, but also are ecologically sustainable and socially inclusive), as well as in strengthened capacities for policy and project design and implementation.

-9. The planned support on issues related to COVID-19 is expected to result in:
+9. The planned support on issues related to the recovery from the COVID-19 pandemic is expected to result in:

 (a) new and better policies supporting innovation in areas critical for resilience and sustainability, and